Doddle-BE/learn-trpc/README.md

 - 🚀 Vite for fast development and building
 - 📝 Example procedures including queries, mutations, and subscriptions
 - ⏱️ Simulated API delays for realistic testing
+- 🏗️ Monorepo setup with Turborepo for efficient build system
+- 📦 Workspace management with pnpm

 ## Getting Started